-Why should you pick it: Anker is a well-known name in the field of electronic accessories, thanks to its quality and the Anker Powerline II is no exception.
-It's a well-built cable that is built to last a long time.
-Plus, Anker cables are USB-IF certified, meaning they are tested for their performance and safety.
-Do note, that you won't find extra grips on the strain relief, like the Fasgear cable.
+Why should you pick it: Anker is a well-known name in electronic accessories, thanks to its quality and the Anker Powerline II is no exception.
+It’s a well-built cable that is built to last a long time.
+Plus, Anker cables are USB-IF certified, which is for their performance and safety.
+Do note, that you won’t find extra grips on the strain relief, like the Fasgear cable.

 Many users have praised this cable.
-At the time of writing, it had an average user rating of 4.6-stars on Amazon, with users speaking highly of its sturdy build and fast transfer speed.
-Fakespot estimates 90% of the reviews are reliable.
+At the time of writing, it had an average user rating of 4.7 stars on Amazon, with users speaking highly of its sturdy build and fast charging power.

-The cable is a little on the thicker side, so bending it can be a little problematic.
-Moreover, the ends are a bit wide, and you might have issues in plugging it to your phone, especially if it has an armored case on.
+The cable is a little thicker, so bending it can be problematic.
+Moreover, the ends are wide, and you might have issues plugging it into your phone, especially if it has an armored case.

 Why should you pick it: The Cable Matters is a highly-reviewed USB 3.2 Gen 2 cable.
 It can do them all without breaking a sweat – from transferring data between external drives and your computer to charging it.

 Alternatively, you can check out the Fasgear C to C 20Gbps USB 3.2 Gen 2×2 Cable.
 It’s a 10-ft USB Type-C cable with 20Gbps speed.